-If you have monitored or casually observed your friends and family’s lifestyles, you have likely come across the ‘New Year resolutions.
-Whether you believe in them or not, you cannot deny it is a major part of transitioning into the new year, with all its promises and advantages.
-However, the promises and resolutions soon fail – in fact, about 81 to 92 percent of them do not make it past three months.
+If you have monitored or casually observed your friends and family’s lifestyles, you have likely encountered the New Year’s resolutions.
+Whether you believe in them or not, you cannot deny that they are a major part of transitioning into the new year, with all its promises and advantages.
+However, the promises and resolutions soon failed—about 81 to 92 percent did not make it past three months.

 What this means is simple – eight times out of ten, chances are highly likely you will fall back into your previous patterns rather than sticking to new behavior.
-We do understand it perfectly, though; changing and adjusting your behavior is a difficult task that you cannot simply do in a day or a week.
+We understand it perfectly, though; changing and adjusting your behavior is a difficult task you cannot simply do in a day or a week.

 What are some of the reasons that make people fail in their resolve?
 To overcome these challenges, you need to know the pitfalls to avoid and the science behind behavior changes.
 Here are some of them, along with possible solutions.